cBournhonesque/lightyear/NOTES.md

     - we maintain a map with NetId of each Channel,Message,Input,Component in the protocol
     - on serialize:
       - we find the netid of the input
-      - we'll need to pass the ComponentKinds to the serialize function
+      - we'll need to pass the ComponentKinds to the serialize function to get the netid
     - on deserialize:
       - we pass the ComponentKinds to the deserialize function
       - we read the netid and get a `dyn ComponentBuilder`
+      - we use the builder to build a `dyn Component`?

 - INPUTS: